yekeqiang/Apollo/examples/drupal-mysql/README.md

 ## Drupal / MySQL example

-This examples shows how to deploy a multi-tier Drupal web app using Apollo and Marathon Mesos framework.
+This example shows how to deploy a multi-tier Drupal web app using Apollo and Marathon Mesos framework.

 The example includes -